-- Matthew 26:14-16: The Decision of Judas to betray Jesus.
-Judas took the decision after Jesus did not accept the criticism of the disciples concerning the woman who wastes a very expensive perfume only to anoint Jesus (Mt 26:6-13).
-He went to the chief priest and asked: "What are you prepared to give Me if I hand Him over to you?"
+- Matthew 26: 14-16: The Decision of Judas to betray Jesus.
+Judas took the decision after Jesus did not accept the criticism of the disciples concerning the woman who wastes a very expensive perfume only to anoint Jesus (Mt 26: 6-13).
+He went to the chief priest and asked: "What are you prepared to give me if I hand him over to you?"
 They agreed on the sum of thirty silver pieces.
-Matthew recalls the words of the Prophet Zechariah to describe the price agreed upon (Zc 11, 12).
-At the same time, the betrayal of Jesus for thirty silver coins recalls the sale of Joseph by his brothers, decided by the buyers for twenty coins (Gn 37:28).
-It also is reminiscent of the price of thirty coins to be paid for the wounding of a slave (Ex 21:32). - Matthew 26:17-19: The preparation for the Passover.
+Matthew recalls the words of the Prophet Zechariah to describe the price agreed upon (Zc 11: 12).
+At the same time, the betrayal of Jesus for thirty silver coins recalls the sale of Joseph by his brothers, decided by the buyers for twenty coins (Gn 37: 28).
+It also reminds the price of thirty coins to be paid for the wounding of a slave (Ex 21: 32). - Matthew 26: 17-19: The preparation for the Passover.
 Jesus was coming from Galilee.
 He did not have a house in Jerusalem.
-He spent the night in the Garden of Olives (cf. Jn 8:1).
+He spent the night in the Garden of Olives (cf. Jn 8: 1).
 In the days of the feast of the Passover the people of Jerusalem increased three times in number because of the enormous number of pilgrims who went there from all parts.
-For Jesus it was not easy to find a big room to celebrate the Passover together with the pilgrims coming from Galilee.
-He ordered His disciples to find a person in whose house He had decided to celebrate the Passover.
+For Jesus it was not easy to find a big room where to celebrate the Passover together with the pilgrims coming from Galilee, as himself.
+He ordered his disciples to find a person in whose house he had decided to celebrate the Passover.
 The Gospel does not offer any other information and allows the imagination to complete what is missing in the information.
 Was this a person known by Jesus?
 A relative?
 A disciple?
-Throughout the centuries the imagination of the Apocrypha has tried to complete this information, but with little credibility. - Matthew 26:20-25: The announcement of the betrayal of Judas.
-Jesus knew that He will be betrayed.
-In spite of the fact that Judas did things secretly.
+Throughout the centuries the imagination of the Apocrypha has known how to complete this information, but with little credibility. - Matthew 26: 20-25: The announcement of the betrayal of Judas.
+Jesus knew that he will be betrayed.
+Although Judas did things secretly.
 Jesus knew.
-But in spite of that, He wants to act fraternally with the group of friends to which Judas belongs.
-When all were together for the last time, Jesus announces who is the traitor "Someone who has dipped his hand into the dish with Me will betray Me".
+But in spite of that, he wants to act fraternally with the group of friends to which Judas belongs.
+When all were together for the last time, Jesus announces who is the traitor "Someone who has dipped his hand into the dish with me will betray me".
 This way of announcing the betrayal renders even clearer the contrast.
 For the Jews, the communion around the table, to dip the hand together in the same dish, was the maximum expression of intimacy and trust.
-In this way, Matthew suggests that in spite of the betrayal made by someone who was a friend, the love of Jesus is greater than the betrayal! - What strikes us in the way in which Matthew describes these facts?
-Between the denial and the betrayal there is the institution of the Eucharist (Mt 26:26-29): the betrayal of Judas first (Mt 26:20-25); the denial of Peter and the flight of the disciples, afterwards (Mt 25:30-35).
-Thus, he stressed for us the incredible love of Jesus, which exceeds the betrayal, the denial, and the flight of the friends.
-His love does not depend on what others do for Him.
+In this way, Matthew suggests that in spite of the betrayal made by someone who was a friend, the love of Jesus is greater than the betrayal! - What strikes in the way in which Matthew describes these facts?
+Between the denial and the betrayal there is the institution of the Eucharist (Mt 26: 26-29): the betrayal of Judas first (Mt 26: 20-25); the denial of Peter and the flight of the disciples, afterwards (Mt 25: 30-35).
+Thus, he stressed for us the incredible gratuitousness of the love of Jesus, which exceeds the betrayal, the denial and the flight of the friends.
+His love does not depend on what others do for him.

-- It seems obvious that Judas will betray Jesus from our reading the Gospel, but put yourself there at the time.
-Would you have suspected one of your close group to do this?
-How would you interpret the indications Jesus was giving at the time? - In Holy Week it is important to reserve some moments to become aware of the unbelievable gratuity of God's love for me.
+- Am I capable of being like Judas and to deny and betray God, Jesus, the friends? - In Holy Week it is important to reserve some moments to become aware of the unbelievable gratuity of God's love for me.